littleprogrammerG/Snake/README.md

 # Snake
-This is my recreation of the game snake.
+This is my recreation of Nokia's 1997 Snake.

-# Todo:
+# Todo
-Add snake collision
+- Add an ending to the game.
+    - The game might break if the snake covers the whole screen because the food repeatedly tries to find a new position.
+- Alternate shade of green each snake segment.